 A wood inlay or overlay on rings is a great way to create a nature-inspired look.
 Mahogany and sandalwood have interesting grain patterns and create attractive rings.

 Some wooden rings have religious or sentimental significance.
 A ring made from Koa wood, for example, represents integrity and strength.
 It is beautiful in its simplicity.

 Carved wooden rings are made from a block of solid wood.
 A wooden overlay is a wood wrapped around a cylinder and inlaid with a metal strip.
 It adds beauty, contrast, and durability to the piece.

-A wooden inlay creates a bold, classic contrast between wood and metals.
-Its polish and resin increase resistance to damage
+A wedding band with wooden inlay creates a bold, classic contrast between wood and metals.
+These rings are polished and coated in resin increase resistance to water damage.

 Wood is eco-friendly and inexpensive.
-It is also easy to engrave.
+Another bonus is it's easy to engrave.

 5. Textured Details

 Nature-loving details, such as earthy tones, make a ring stand out.
 Milgrain details, a vertical stripe, a Celtic knot, or custom patterns serve to make your ring unique and soulful.